anbecker/codex_test/README.md

 ```

 The assistant tokenises the final words of the line, retrieves pronunciations, and returns rhyme suggestions for the last one through N syllables.
 Near-rhyme parameters (`--max-distance`, `--min-similarity`, `--pos`) mirror the search command.
+Pass `--all` to list every rhyme candidate for each syllable count instead of respecting the per-group `--limit`.

 ## Finding perfect rhymes